SilenceHVK/brush-question/README.md

 # Promgramming Problems
 This is code examples used to record programming problems.

-Programming problems mainly from LeetCode, Codewars and some programming books, the use of C #, Java, JavaScript, Python3 and Golang to achieve programming effect.
+Programming problems mainly from LeetCode, Codewars and some programming books, the use of  JavaScript to achieve programming effect.

 If you have a better idea of how to solve problems, please share with us in the issues and share the code with you if you can.
 I hereby express my heart-felt gratitude.